Oberlin Student Cooperative Association: Operations

-OSCA pays rent to the college for use of its buildings but operates almost completely autonomously.
-Student members vote by OSCA's consensus process on all rules and implement decisions.
+OSCA pays rent to Oberlin College for use of its buildings, but otherwise operates autonomously.
+OSCA collects its own tuition, manages its own finances, organizes its own members, buys directly from local farms, and manages its operations without Oberlin College intervention.
+Largely, the organization is run by its member-owners.
+For large decisions that affect all OSCA co-ops, student members vote by OSCA's consensus process on all rules and implement decisions.
+This process also occurs at the level of the individual co-op.

-OSCA employs a business coordinator, a financial manager, a food safety advisor, and an office assistant.
-OSCA members fill other positions within the co-ops, such as OSCA president, education coordinator, head cook, and kitchen prep.
-Members of OSCA do all of the cooking, cleanup, food buying, composting, and other tasks within their individual co-ops.
+OSCA members fill all positions within the co-ops, such as president, Sexual Harm Information Liaisons (SHILs), head cook, and kitchen prep.
+Members of OSCA do all of the cooking, cleaning, food buying, baking, and other tasks within their individual co-ops.
+Members can also work for money and/or hours in elected or hired positions such as Board Rep, Cleanliness & Maintenance Coordinator, or Accessibility Committee Coordinator.
 Each co-op decides at the beginning of each semester how much time members must contribute.
 For those who hold jobs outside of the co-op, most co-ops will offer "time aid" to significantly reduce the number of co-op hours required.
 Every member of OSCA must clean up after one meal a week.